 Sarah Hargreaves, Ph.D.

 With a Ph.D. in soil microbial ecology from Iowa State University, Sarah is passionate about bacteria and fungi – the “gut of the world”.
 Microbes feed plants and build soil which, in turn, stores and cycles carbon, water and nutrients.
 For this reason, soil is a common ground that links on-farm productivity with longer-term environmental sustainability.
-As an educator, Sarah speaks and writes about soil microbes, soil health and scientific literacy, and was featured in the upcoming video series: “Gut Health and the Microbiome Summit”.
-In addition to farming and teaching, Sarah is the manager of the Ecological Farmers Association of Ontario‘s Farmer-led Research Program.
+As an educator, Sarah speaks and writes about soil microbes, soil health and scientific literacy, and was featured in the video series Townhall Medicine.
+In addition to farming and teaching, Sarah is the Director of Research of the Ecological Farmers Association of Ontario‘s Farmer-led Research Program.

 Drake Larsen, M.Sc.

 Drake is a farmer and freelance agroecosystem design consultant.
 With a M.Sc. degree in sustainable agriculture from Iowa State University and inspired by his time working with Practical Farmers of Iowa, Drake is passionate about deepening the conversation about agriculture.
 Through photos, video, landscape visualization and evidence-based articles and editorials, he illustrates the realities of modern agriculture – and discusses the benefits of a diversified agriculture – as a wake up call towards positive change.
 His research and farming practices provide creative examples of the opportunities for ecological farmsteads managed to maximize farm ecosystem services.